malcolmsailor/midani/docs/settings.md

             `num_channels`, a ValueError will be raised.
 - **chan_assmts**: dictionary of form {int: int}.
 Assigns voices (keys) to channels (values).
 Any missing voices will be assigned to channel 0.
             If omitted, all voices are assigned to channel 0.
+Channel 0 is the top channel.
 - **channel_settings**: dictionary of form {int: dict}, where the int key is the index to a channel and the dictionary value provides per-channel settings as specified below.
 Any channels or settings omitted will